-The information gathered will tell the therapist what kind of treatment plan you need.
+The information gathered from questions like these will tell the therapist what kind of treatment plan you need.
 The best drug addiction treatment centers will develop an individualized plan based on your unique needs and situation.

 While it may seem awkward to talk about such a personal issue as drug addiction with strangers, it’s often easier than discussing it with family and friends.
 You’ll quickly learn to appreciate these group meetings and look forward to them as they help you keep your focus.

 Behavioral therapies are without a doubt some of the most essential parts of a methadone rehab program.
 These treatments deal directly with the compulsive behaviors that drive so many methadone addicts to keep using.
 And with the right approach, they teach patients how to replace these destructive behaviors with healthier ones that don’t involve substance abuse.

 The National Institute on Drug Abuse endorses a variety of behavioral therapies that have been proven to be effective in treating addiction.
 These include:

 More drug rehab clinics are including alternative treatments as part of the program.
 They have come to realize that drug addiction treatment can’t be a one-size-fits-all approach or it won’t be successful.
 To aid in creating programs that have better success rates, they are turning to other forms of treatment.